circuitikz/circuitikz/README.md

   \usemodule[circuitikz-0.8.3]
 ```

+Be aware that options can (and do) change between versions, so you have to check them manually.

 ## More Information
 More Information can be found in the manual and (maybe) at the wiki of the project located at https://github.com/circuitikz/circuitikz/wiki.